Requesting open access funding

-Both these grants have additional regulations on how these funds can be used and further information can be found on their webpages:
+UKRI has additional regulations on how these funds can be used and further information can be found using the link given above.

 APC charges for research not covered by the UKRI block grant or the health charities will require authorisation from your Head of School or authorised signatory for the project code provided.
 Some publishers will waive APCs on a case-by-case basis and some funders may allow fees to be charged to the grant.
 Please discuss with your publisher or funder directly.

 How do I access the funding?

-It is vital that you acknowledge your funders in the correct way within your paper.
-This is a requirement of RCUK and COAF funding in order to support data and text mining to ensure compliance and track funded papers.
+It is vital that you acknowledge your funders in your paper.
+This is a requirement of UKRI and other funders in order to support data and text mining to ensure compliance with policy and track funded papers.
 The recommended acknowledgement template which follows is taken from the guidance produced by the Research Information Network (RIN):

 This work was supported by the Research Council A [grant numbers wwww, xxxx]; the Research Council B [grant number yyyy]; and the Research Funder C [grant number zzzz].